 BT-cotton and BT- brinjal is the best example of genetically modified plant species.

-Nicotiana benthamiana, Arabidopsis thaliana and Brachypodium distachyon are some of the model organisms used in the plant genetic studies.
+Nicotiana benthamiana, Arabidopsis thaliana and Brachypodium distachyon are some of the model organisms used in plant genetic studies.

-Mainly the genome of the dicot plants is edited by introducing the gene in the T-plasmid of Agrobacterium.
+Techniques like gene editing and gene manipulations are helpful in inducing new variations in the plant genome.
+One of the traditional gene-editing methods is Agrobacterium-mediated gene transfer.
+In this method, mainly the genome of the dicot plants is edited by introducing the gene in the T-plasmid of Agrobacterium.

 The microbial genetics is an applied branch of genetics includes the study of the genes, genotypes ad gene expression of microorganism for various genetic engineering applications.
 The study includes genetic analysis of bacteria, viruses, archaea, protozoa and some fungi.

-Apart from all these, the microbial genetic study helps in genetic engineering practices such as the development of therapeutic drugs and therapeutic proteins.
-All these studies can be possible because of the genetic tools used for the microbial genetic analysis.
+Apart from all these, microbial genetic study helps in genetic engineering practices such as the development of therapeutic drugs and therapeutic proteins.
+All these studies can be possible because of the genetic tools used for microbial genetic analysis.